-Safety in and around the school bus is important and parents are required to ensure their children understand how to be safe when getting to and from the bus stop or while waiting at the bus stop.
+Safety in and around the school bus is as important as getting to and from the school bus stop.
+Parents or caregivers are responsible to ensure the child can safely get to and from the bus stop.
+Discuss school bus safety and ensure children understand how to be safe while waiting at the bus stop.

 THE LAW in B.C.